 Covid-19 Virtual Engagement Archive

-During the COVID-19 pandemic, Tonika began accepting many invitations from organizations, government entities, educational institutions and museums to do virtual engagements discussing her work.
+During the COVID-19 pandemic, Tonika began accepting many invitations from organizations, government entities, educational institutions and museums to do virtual public engagements discussing her work.
 Some of those virtual engagements are archived here.

 December 12, 2020 - Acclaimed fiber artist Bisa Butler and Tonika Johnson gathered for a virtual conversation on occasion of the Art Institute of Chicago's (AIC) exhibition, Bisa Butler: Portraits, with Erica Warren, AIC's associate curator of Textiles.